 The Nautical Mile Measures The Distance

 A nautical mile measures the distance a sailboat travels through the water.
 A nautical mile is slightly longer than a regular mile.
-That is because the nautical mile is based upon the earth’s longitude and latitude coordinates, with one nautical mile equal to one minute of latitude.
+That is because the nautical mile is based on the earth’s longitude and latitude coordinates, with one nautical mile equal to one minute of latitude.
 One nautical mile is 1.15078 miles or 1.852 kilometers on land.

-When sailing using the latitude and longitude coordinates is more practical for long-distance sailing than for any other type of measurement.
+Using the latitude and longitude coordinates is more practical for long-distance sailing than for any other type of measurement.
 Because the earth is round, using the latitude and longitude is a more accurate measurement.

 A nautical mile only tells the distance that a ship has gone.
 It does not tell you how fast that boat is going or how high the wind blows.

-The Sailing Knot Measures Speed
+The Sailing Knot Measures the Speed

 A sailing knot is used to measure speed.
 One knot equals one nautical mile.
 Knots are used to calculate the speed of the wind.